-Most federal disaster assistance programs are designed to meet emergency needs in the form of disaster grants for immediate housing requirements and emergency repairs.
+OTTAWA, Ill. - Most federal disaster assistance programs are designed to meet emergency needs in the form of disaster grants for immediate housing requirements, emergency repairs and other serious disaster-related expenses.
 These programs are meant to help people begin their recovery; they are not designed to return people's lives to their pre-disaster conditions.

 By contrast, low-interest loans from the U.S. Small Business Administration (SBA) help homeowners, renters and business owners repair or replace their disaster-related damages.
-SBA is the primary source of long-term disaster recovery loans for homeowners, renters, and businesses of all sizes.
+SBA disaster loans are the primary source of Federal assistance in the long-term recovery efforts of homeowners, renters and businesses.

 APPLYING FOR FEDERAL DISASTER ASSISTANCE

-- The only way to apply for federal assistance is to call the special toll-free number at 1-800-621-FEMA (3362) or TTY 1-800-462-7585 for those with hearing or speech impairment.
-Both phone lines are available from 8 a.m. to 6 p.m., Monday through Saturday, and multilingual operators are available when necessary.
+The only way to apply for federal assistance is to call the special toll-free number at 1-800-621-FEMA (3362) or TTY 1-800-462-7585 for those with hearing or speech impairment.
+Both phone lines are available from 8 a.m. to 6 p.m. daily and multilingual operators are available when necessary.

 - You will be given an application number, which will help locate your application in the system in the future.
 Write this number down so you will have it handy.